Getting started / Making an experiment

 setTrialList(nn);

-Of course this is an unrealistically simple example!
-However, it’s easy to do much more, like complex combinations of multiple factors, different trial types including intros, syncs, breaks, etc.
+Of course this is an extremely minimal example!
+It’s easy to do much more, like complex combinations of multiple factors, different trial types including intros, syncs, breaks, etc. See for example demos and examples.
+A good place to start can be the tutorial video.